Jakub Jarosz

 Dimensions typically measured are quality, time and cost.

 Aha!
 The quality, time and cost.
-We know already how to verify the quality of functions we write.
+We know already how to verify the quality of functions.
 Don’t we?
-Our extensive set of unit tests gives us confidence.
-Our tests cover both positive and negative scenarios.
-We know the functions work as intended.
-We are confident we have a rock-solid piece of code.
-Don’t we?
+We trust our unit tests, developed over months.
+They cover both positive and negative scenarios.
+We know the application works as it should.
+We’re confident we have got a rock-solid piece of code.

 What about time and cost?
 The two words help us define benchmarking in software development and quality context.